ZILtoid1991/CPUblit/README.md

 * Add functions for RLE compression and decompression.
 * Add higher-level functions and types (might introduce external dependencies).
 * More testing.

+# Known issues

+DMD for x86-64 targets treats vector optimization features differently from LDC.
+This will be fixed in the near future.